 Sr. Joan taught at Dolores School, Santa Barbara, and in Carmel and Saratoga before being assigned to Notre Dame School in Chico.
 “Chico was beautiful,” she remembers.
 “The place, the people and the children, so real in their simplicity and joyfulness.
 There were picnic dinners alongside the creek in Bidwell Park when the indoor temperature of the convent ranged in the 90s.
 Special treats included Sunday afternoon drives into the mountains and an annual trip to a small cabin on the icy, snow-covered shores of Lake Almanor.
 A Swiss-born neighbor, Charles, was there on his skis whenever the Sisters needed help to dig out the car.”

 Crisis can be a surprise that brings blessing.
-Leaving elementary education, Sr. Joan taught at Notre Dame High Schools in Belmont and San José, but realized that increasing health problems, and, in time, a diagnosis of multiple sclerosis, would make a quieter ministry a better choice.
+Leaving elementary education, Sr. Joan taught at Notre Dame High Schools in Belmont and San José.
+But increasing health problems and an eventual diagnosis of multiple sclerosis made a quieter ministry a better choice.
 The Business Office at the College of Notre Dame was just that–“an opportunity to be with people, to be supportive and of service.”
 After 16 years there, she became a teaching assistant at Notre Dame Elementary School in Belmont.

 These days, retired for the second time, Sr. Joan is a treasured member of the community at the Province Center.
 Sr. Joan’s ministry today is “kindness, prayer and presence.”
 Jean Howe, community coordinator says, “One of the most powerful things about Joan is the way she deals with MS and the obstacles it sets before her.
 She has a gentle way with a sweet smile and is strong and courageous.”

-Looking back over 60 years, Sr. Joan reflects on her life where “everything has been a gift.
+Looking back over more than 60 years as a Sister, Sr. Joan reflects on her life where “everything has been a gift.
 I want others to know that God is with us in all the ups and downs of life.
 God loves us.”